 A simple arugula salad with Wisconsin-made goat cheese and lemon vinaigrette works wonders.
 My daughters always request garlic bread, and who can blame them?
 That crispy, buttery vessel for sauce-mopping is practically mandatory.

-For beverages, a crisp Wisconsin wheat beer like Spotted Cow cuts through the richness beautifully, while some aged Wisconsin cheddar brings out the dish’s savory notes when grated over the top.
+For beverages, a crisp Wisconsin wheat beer, such as Spotted Cow, cuts through the richness beautifully, while some aged Wisconsin cheddar brings out the dish’s savory notes when grated over the top.

 For outdoor dining enthusiasts, serving this dish alongside items cooked on your premium grill can elevate the entire dining experience.

-When choosing a side dish, keep it simple.
+When choosing a side dish, please keep it simple.
 The eggplant deserves its moment.

 Final Thoughts